Immigrant-DE logoEmigrantDE

 5/24/2025, 11:56:12 AM

-Sometimes this happens: you live your life, and all of a sudden you realize something.
-And I immediately feel so happy and cheerful.
-These situations happen to me constantly; for example, recently my sister told me that the skin has no receptors for sensing moisture.
-Now it's clear why, when sitting on something cold, it sometimes feels like the place is wet.
+Sometimes this happens: you go on living your life and suddenly you realize something.
+And instantly you're so happy and cheerful.
+These situations happen to me all the time, for example, recently my sister told me that there are no receptors in the skin for sensing moisture.
+Now it's clear why when you sit on something cold, it sometimes seems that the place is wet.
 But more often I have discoveries with borrowed words.
-And I'm not talking about cases when a word simply crossed into Russian as 'рюкзак' or 'вагон'.
+And I'm not talking about those cases when a word simply moved into Russian as backpack or wagon.
 I'm more interested in "Russified" words.
-Words like the 'butterfly effect' – heard on one shore, and on the other they had already adapted it to something of their own.
+Words like the butterfly effect – heard on one shore, and on the other they already adapted it to something of their own.
 Here are a few of my favorite examples.
-Resort – comes from KurOrt – that's what Germans call a medical place, and we usually use it as a vacation spot.
-We found this out when I was trying to explain what the city of Sochi is and randomly said "we call it a resort", and the German understood!
-Study, to study thoroughly – comes from Studieren – in German 'to study, to learn'.
-In Russian, however, it's used more as to study something thoroughly, not to memorize, but to check well.
-That is, Russians appended a Russian suffix and the verb ending to the German root to create a new meaning.
-Apron – comes from Vortuch – in German this means a piece of fabric in front of something, like the old-fashioned aprons.
-For us it's obvious: we wear an apron before cooking to avoid dirtying clothes.
-In German, it would be Schürze.
+Resort – derives from KurOrt – that's how Germans call a spa town, and we usually use it as a vacation spot.
+We found this out when I tried to explain what the city of Sochi is and randomly said "we call it курорт," and the German person understood! to study intensively, to cram – derives from Studieren – in German it means to study, to learn.
+In Russian it's used more as to study something thoroughly, not to memorize, but to check it well.
+That is, Russians attached a Russian suffix and the ending of the verb to the German root to form a new meaning.
+Apron – derives from Vortuch – in German this means a piece of fabric in front of something, like aprons in old times.
+For us it's obvious: we wear an apron before cooking to avoid dirtying the clothes.
+In German, this would be Schürze.
 Have you encountered such words?
-Share them in the comments 🥰 In the photo, the most essential book from the library of the old house in Frankfurt. #useful #language
+Share in the comments 🥰 In the photo, the most essential book from the library of my former home in Frankfurt. #useful #language